 As an adult child, you do your best to care for your elderly parent, but there are some things even you can’t do.
-That’s why lately you’ve thought of reaching out to a geriatric social worker, also referred to as a geriatric care manager.
-What kind of services could this person provide?
-Could they really help your senior?
+That’s why lately you’ve thought of reaching out for additional help to a geriatric social worker, also referred to as a geriatric care manager or Aging Life Care Professionals.

-A geriatric social worker works with a senior for the benefit of their physical, mental, and emotional health.
+A geriatric social worker works with older adults in their own homes for the benefit of their physical, mental, and emotional health.
 This care manager may provide the following services:

 - Support and counseling